Recommender systems based on graph embedding techniques: A comprehensive review: General graph embedding for recommendation

-In addition, employing user's location information in the recommendation is also a focus.
-For instance, Wang et al. \cite{wang2013location} discovered that more than 80\% of a user's visited new places are located within a 10km vicinity of the user's lastest visited places, unraveling the influence of one's location information on his decisions of future visits.
-Furthermore, user's location information can be further used as a supplement to online social information.
-The resources of user's location information are diverse, among which user's spatial trajectory information is a general one collected from user's mobile techniques, like GPS \cite{ladle2018measuring}, WiFi \cite{traunmueller2018digital}, ad-hoc networks \cite{wang2018spatial}, with permission.
+Besides, methods of employing user's location information in recommendation are also a recent research focus.
+For instance, Wang et al. \cite{wang2013location} discovered that more than 80\% of a user's visited new places are located within a 10km vicinity of the user's latest visited places, unraveling the influence of one's location information on his decisions of future visits.
+The resources of user's location information are diverse, among which user's spatial trajectory information is a general one collected from user's mobile techniques, like GPS \cite{ladle2018measuring}, WiFi \cite{traunmueller2018digital} or ad-hoc networks \cite{wang2018spatial} with permission.
 Besides, user's check-in information of visits is also a source.
-In contrast with spatial trajectory information, it requires lower privacy rights because it can be directly collected from user's visit records; however, it cannot be updated in real-time as the spatial trajectory information does.
-In fact, a user's location information is usually related to his online social information, for one would like to share profiles of his visited places, such as comments, experiences, photos, moods, to name a few, on social platforms.
-These profiles can to some extent express the motivation of one's visits to some places \cite{zhao2020personalized} and uncover his preferences for them.
+In contrast with spatial trajectory information, it requires lower privacy rights because it can be directly collected from user's visit records.
+However, it cannot be updated in real-time as the spatial trajectory information does.
+In fact, a user's location information is usually related to his online social information, for one would like to share profiles of his visited places on social platforms, such as comments, experiences, photos or moods.
+To some extent these profiles can be used to express the motivation of one's visits to some places \cite{zhao2020personalized} and further be used to uncover his preferences for them.
 In this regard, recent research has explored enhancing the recommendation accuracy by employing user's location information as a supplement to online social information, called the location-based social recommendation.